webdevelopers-eu/javascript-dna/README.md

 ### Custom Downloader

 You can also register your own URI fetcher.
-That way you can fetch files not only from server but also from local storage, variables, ...
+That way you can fetch files not only from server but also from local storage, variables or other resources.

-You can register only one fetcher for each HTTP scheme with optional default fallback to `$.AJAX`.
+You can register only one fetcher for each URI scheme.

 To register your own URL rewritting function use this syntax
 ```javascript